Marketing to Youth

 - Making products that look and taste like candy

 - Placing ads and products in stores at the direct eye level of children

 - Placing products in movies and video games

-It’s all part of their strategy to recruit the next generation of addicts.
-Today, four out of five youth smokers will become adult smokers.
-It’s a stat Big Tobacco counts on.
-Since half of all adult smokers will die from smoking, tobacco companies need a constant stream of new recruits to stay profitable.
+Today, 4 out of 5 youth smokers will become adult smokers.
+It’s a number that Big Tobacco counts on to keep making profit.
+Since half of all adult smokers will die from smoking, tobacco companies must have a constant stream of new recruits to stay profitable.